YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <h2>Active Directory - User Provisioning, Group Policy, and Account Management completed!</h2>

 <b>We've successfully configured Remote Desktop for non-administrative users, automated user creation with PowerShell, and managed group policies.
-Additionally, we covered account lockouts and log monitoring to simulate a real-life IT environment.
+Additionally, we covered account lockouts, password reset and log monitoring to simulate a real-life IT environment.
 This marks the end of the Active Directory Lab serie!
 Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>